Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments: Literature Review

-A separate strand of literature infers incremental impact without randomisation via marketing\,–mix models (MMM) or causal forecasters (e.g., practitioner white papers).
-While MMMs estimate long\,-run elasticities from observational time series, their validity rests on strong identifiability assumptions and careful prior specification.
-ASD is complementary: it provides high\,-quality experimental data that can feed into MMMs or serve as a ground\,-truth benchmark, thus closing the loop between experimentation and modelling.
+A separate evolution in experimental analysis has increased demand for design methodologies that proactively balance full covariate vectors.
+Double/Debiased Machine Learning \citep{chernozhukov2018debiased} and regression-adjusted estimators for distributional treatment effects \citep{oka2024regression, byambadalai2024} leverage detailed pre-treatment characteristics to improve precision and robustness.
+These methods move beyond simple baseline comparisons, creating clear need for designs that balance not just past outcomes but the full vector of covariates used in analysis.
+This heterogeneity-aware perspective motivates OSD's weighted objective function, which explicitly balances likely treatment effect modifiers alongside baseline outcomes.

-This evolution in experimental design runs parallel to an evolution in experimental analysis.
-The development of powerful techniques such as Double/Debiased Machine Learning \citep{chernozhukov2018debiased} has increased the demand for experimental data that is rich in covariate information.
-These modern analysis methods move beyond simple baseline comparisons and leverage detailed pre-treatment characteristics to improve the precision and robustness of causal estimates.
-This creates a clear need for design methodologies that can proactively create balance not just on past outcomes but on the full vector of covariates that will be used in the final analysis.
+A separate strand of literature infers incremental impact without randomisation via marketing-mix models (MMM) or causal forecasters.
+While MMMs estimate long-run elasticities from observational time series, their validity rests on strong identifiability assumptions and careful prior specification.
+OSD is complementary: it provides high-quality experimental data that can feed into MMMs or serve as ground-truth benchmarks, closing the loop between experimentation and modelling.